A letter from Provost Randy Swearer

 The Academic Growth Plan

 We will continue to work with the faculty on the Academic Growth Plan, a planning process that that brings together faculty and academic leadership together to share ideas, conceive new programs, and identify opportunities to improve the academic experience for students.
 Spring meetings anchor the timeline for new program development and provided a unique collaborative and supportive setting to incubate plans and innovate curricula across the institution.
-During the academic year, the Curriculum Innovation Space and the Academic Opportunities and Oversight Committees advance, market test, and refine new program concepts developed in the summer as part of the academic growth planning process.
+During the academic year, the new Curriculum Innovation Space and the Academic Opportunities and Oversight Committees advance, market test, and refine new program concepts developed in the summer as part of the academic growth planning process.

 The Academic Growth Plan also defines a conceptual framework for the development of academic programs at the University.
 Specifically, it drives the design of new program opportunities that leverage and build cross-college capabilities to create University-wide teaching and learning experiences.
 The goal of the framework is to create programs that crossed the boundaries of colleges, divisions, and schools to create a more academically integrated institution.

 Graduate education is a key component of our Strategic Plan.
 Our graduate programs have increased in number and quality during the past four years, creating a critical mass of graduate students on campus.
 We now need to conduct an integrative examination of graduate education at the University and the infrastructure that supports it.
+We began this process last year and will conclude it in the spring of 2015.

 I look forward to collaborating with our faculty and academic leadership team to continue on our path toward innovation and accelerate the ascent of this remarkable institution.